 MI does have state mandated benefits.
-An individual short-term disability policy in Michigan provides income replacement for policyholders who are unable to perform the primary duties of their full-time occupation due to a covered accident or illness.
-That long sentence is unpacked to provide a simpler explanation of each component: income replacement benefits, disability definition, and qualifying medical conditions.
+Individual short-term disability in Michigan provides income replacement for policyholders who are unable to perform the primary duties of their full-time occupation due to a covered accident or illness.
+That long sentence is unpacked to provide a simpler explanation of each component: income replacement, disability definition, and qualifying medical conditions.

-Short-term disability income replacement benefits are defined using three terms: monthly amount, elimination period, and payment duration.
+Short-term disability benefits are defined using three terms: monthly amount, elimination period, and payment duration.
 Your policy can replace up to 2/3 of your income or $5,000 per month – whichever is less.
-Benefits may last up to 24 months if you remain incapacitated that long.
-You can select from of range of elimination periods to optimize the benefits received and premiums paid.
+Claims payments may last up to 24 months if you remain incapacitated that long.
+You can select from of range of elimination periods to optimize the claims payments received and premiums paid.

-Benefits are paid directly to the insured unless they specify otherwise.
-Benefits are paid in addition to other insurance you may have with other insurance companies, and are guaranteed renewable, and portable.
-This means that your policy will be there when needed.
+Claims payments are made directly to the insured unless they specify otherwise.
+Claims are paid in addition to other insurance you may have with other insurance companies.
+The contract is guaranteed renewable, and portable.
+This means that your coverage will be there when needed.

 Get personal quotes for programs covering normal pregnancy, and those more conveniently purchased directly as an individual.
 See how the premium costs for policies that create maternity income compare to the payments made for normal childbirth.
 See why the extra steps are worth the effort.

 The policyholder is considered totally disabled if he or she is unable to perform the material and substantial duties of their full-time job.
-These duties are those which you are normally required to perform and can’t be modified or omitted.
+These duties are those, which you are normally required to perform and cannot be modified or omitted.
 Performing your job at a particular worksite or building is not a material duty of your job.

 Disabilities that occur while unemployed may be covered if the policyholder is confined to home and unable to perform two or more activities of daily living.